BAK2K3/covid-dashboard/README.md

 Whilst this concept has since been removed, one solution to this would be to add an additional row underneath the Selectors with respective `Clear` buttons.

-### Ability to add multiple countries to Visualise
+### Ability to Add Multiple Countries to the Visualise Feature

 To aid the understanding and comparative nature of the data presented within the Visualise Feature, it is entirely possible to add additional datasets from other countries to the graph.
 Consideration must be given as to whether or not to allow all three sets of statistics per country, but this addition would complement the user's goal to both have more control over the data, and choose how the data is presented to them.

-### Add a full country data table
+### Add a Full Country Data Table

-Similar to one of the websites discussed in the Competitor Review, a table could be implemented in the project which provides a list of all countries, allowing the user to dynamically control which data is be added to the table, and the ability to filter and sort the data on the table.
+Similar to one of the websites discussed in the **Competitor Review**, a table could be implemented in the project which provides a list of all countries, allowing the user to dynamically control which data is be added to the table, and the ability to filter and sort the data on the table.

 ### Backup Data

-Given the project relies solely on a single API, and internet access, a future feature implementation could see the storage of a local backup of the required datasets.
+Given the project relies solely on a single API, a future feature implementation could see the storage of a local backup of the required datasets.
-This would allow users to continue to interact with the site as intended, in the event the API goes down or the request fails, despite the data being out of date.
+This would allow users to continue to interact with the site as intended, in the event the API goes down or the request fails.
 In its current state, the website presents the user with an error message when the API fails to load, and functionality is disabled.

 ---